An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Introduction

-In this section, we construct the space of global splicing data.
-This space will be the union of spaces of splicing data, $\sO(\ft,\sP)$, associated to diagonals $\Si(X^\ell,\sP)$, as $\sP$ varies over partitions of $N_{\ell}$.
+is non-empty, where $M_{\mathfrak{s}}$ is the subspace of reducible $\SO(3)$ monopoles appearing in \eqref{eq:IntroLowerLevelReducibles}.
+In this chapter we construct the space of global splicing data discussed in Section \ref{subsec:SpaceOfGlobalSplicingData} and which will be used to construct the link of the subspace \eqref{eq:IntroLowerLevelReducibles1}.
+This space will be the union of spaces of splicing data, $\bar\sU(\ft,\fs,\sP)$, associated with diagonals $\Si(X^\ell,\sP)$ defined in \eqref{eq:DefineStratumOfPartition} of $\Sym^\ell(X)$ as $\sP$ varies over partitions of $N_{\ell}=\{1,\dots,\ell\}$.
 (Of course, we will do this equivariantly with respect to the symmetric group.)
-To each partition $\sP$, we will define a {\em crude splicing map\/} which is identical to the splicing map defined in \cite{FL3} except \begin{enumerate} \item The connections on $S^4$ being spliced in are elements of the spliced ends moduli space rather than the moduli space of anti-self-dual connections on $S^4$, \item The background pair, $(A_0,\Phi_0)$, are ``flattened'' (i.e. the connection $A_0$ is replaced with one which is flat while the section $\Phi_0$ is multiplied by a vanishing cut-off function) on balls of fixed radius around the splicing point rather than balls whose radius vanishes as the connection on $S^4$ becomes more concentrated. \end{enumerate} This last difference is necessary to mimic the result which holds when splicing connections to the trivial connection on $\RR^4$ (Proposition \ref{prop:CommutingSplicingSymmQuotient}), allowing us to control the overlap of the images of the crude splicing map as we did when constructing the spliced end $W_\ka$ by defining a space of overlap data and overlap maps.
-With this control of the overlaps of the images of the crude splicing maps, we can define the space of global splicing data is then the union of the images of the crude splicing maps.
+To each partition $\sP$, we will define a {\em crude splicing map\/} which will be identical to the splicing map defined in \cite[Equation (3.27)]{FL3} except in the following respects: \begin{enumerate} \item The connections over $S^4$ being spliced are elements of the instanton moduli space with spliced ends defined in Theorem \ref{thm:ExistenceOfSplicedEndsModuli} rather than the moduli space of anti-self-dual connections on $S^4$; and \item Each background pair, $(A_0,\Phi_0)$, is `flattened' in the sense that the connection $A_0$ is replaced with one which is flat while the section $\Phi_0$ is multiplied by a cut-off function that is zero on balls of fixed radius around the splicing point rather than on balls whose radius tends to zero as the connection on $S^4$ becomes more concentrated. \end{enumerate} The space of global splicing data is the union, over partitions of $N_\ell$, of the images of the crude splicing maps.
+To ensure that this union is a smoothly-stratified space, we require the images of the crude splicing maps for different partitions to overlap in open subsets, as in the construction of the spliced end of the instanton moduli space, $W_\ka$, in Section \ref{subsec:SplicedEnd}.
+In Proposition \ref{prop:XOverlapControl}, we prove an analogue of Proposition \ref{prop:CommutingSplicingSymmQuotient}, the result describing the overlaps of images of different splicing maps when splicing connections on $S^4$ with the product connection on $S^4$.
+However, the proof of Proposition \ref{prop:CommutingSplicingSymmQuotient} relied on the flatness of the Riemannian metric on the manifold and of the product connection.
+We will use the method from Section \ref{sec:TMMapsOnSymX} to produce the needed flatness of the metric on manifold.
+The condition \eqref{item:Introduction_space_global_splicing_data2} above on the crude splicing map gives us the flatness of the connection needed to prove Proposition \ref{prop:XOverlapControl}.